Capital gains tax on property explained

 How does capital gains tax work?

 Applying only to profits made, capital gains tax is subject to an annual tax-free allowance of €1,270 in the tax year.
-Married couples and civil partners who jointly share an asset can combine their allowances but it is not transferable.
+Married couples and civil partners who jointly share an asset can combine their allowances, but it is not transferable.

 Do I need to pay capital gains tax on my home?

 Property you sell in Ireland may incur capital tax gains on profits made.
-However, if the property you’re selling is your main home, you may be exempt from CGT due to principal private residence relief.
+However, if the property you’re selling is your main home, you may be exempt from CGT due to principal private residence (PPR) relief.
 However, any other property or a second home that you sell is subject to capital gains tax.

 What qualifies as a main residence for CGT purposes?